 Why doesn’t the amount shown on Form 5498 match the amount of my employer contributions and salary deferrals for my SEP IRA or SIMPLE IRA?

-It is an IRS requirement that all contributions to a SEP or SIMPLE IRA be reported on the Form 5498 for the year they are actually deposited to the account, regardless of the year for which they are intended.
-It is the SEP/SIMPLE IRA owner's responsibility to report to the IRS for the year in which the contribution should apply.
+It is an IRS requirement that all contributions to a SEP or SIMPLE IRA be reported on the Form 5498 for the year they are deposited to the account, regardless of the year for which they are intended.
+It is the SEP or SIMPLE account owner's responsibility to report to the IRS for the year in which the contribution should apply.

 If I take a distribution from my SIMPLE IRA before age 59½, is there a penalty for early withdrawal?

 Generally, distributions from any IRA before age 59½ are subject to a 10% IRS early withdrawal penalty unless an exception applies.
 If a distribution from a SIMPLE IRA is taken within two years of the date of your first contribution to the SIMPLE IRA, the distribution is subject to a 25% early withdrawal penalty instead of the 10% early withdrawal penalty.
 After two years, if the early withdrawal penalty still applies, it reverts to 10%.

 Distributions taken within the first two years of participation will be indicated with code S in Box 7 on your Form 1099-R.

 The information provided is not intended as a source for tax, legal or accounting advice.
 Please consult with a legal and/or tax professional for specific information regarding your individual situation.